Notable People

 By 2025, AP promoted Miller again, naming him deputy Washington bureau chief for reporting teams.
 The memo announcing that move is revealing because it describes the qualities the organization believed he could scale up: breaking news judgment, source development, and the ability to connect story lines across teams.

 That promotion shows Miller's value more clearly than any flattering profile could.
-He is not merely a White House beat survivor.
+He is more than a White House beat survivor.
 He is a newsroom operator who understands how the presidency intersects with policy, politics, national security, and global events, and how to organize coverage accordingly.

-AP did not merely see him as a good correspondent.
+AP saw him as more than a good correspondent.
 It saw him as someone who could help run the machine.

 That promotion also places his WHCA leadership in context.
 Miller came to embody a specific newsroom value set: urgency without melodrama, institutional memory without self-importance, and collaboration at the center of competition.